VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 > but it has many implications.
 > Greg Young - Why lot's of developers use one-way command messaging
 > (async handling) when it's not needed? - DDD/CQRS Google Groups

+Before implementing this optimization, the team plans to evaluate the impact of the optimizations to the interaction between the UI and the domain.

+## Scaling Out

+A further optimization that the team considered was to scale out the view model generators that populate the various read-models in the system.
+Every web-role that hosts a view model generator instance must handle the events published by the write-side by creating a subscription the the Windows Azure Service Bus topics.

 # Implementation Details